Nivalyx/osu-wiki/wiki/Tournaments/OWC/1/en.md

 2. Map banning **does not apply** in the entirety of the tournament.
 3. Each team must have 4 players for each map.
 They can be exchanged freely after a map is concluded.
 4. Beatmap selection will alternate between each captain selecting a beatmap out of the mappool.
-5. Each captain must use "!roll" once in #multiplayer.
+5. Each captain must use the "!roll" command once in #multiplayer.
    - The captain with the higher roll decides which team **picks** first.
 6. The results of eatch match will be posted on the discussion thread after the match has been concluded by the responsible referees.